srinivas-skr/srinivas-skr/README.md

   alt="srinivas-skr"
 />

-- 🌱 **I’m currently learning:** Advanced data analysis libraries and cloud deployment strategies.
+- 🌱 **I'm currently learning:** Advanced data analysis libraries and cloud deployment strategies.
-- 🔭 **I’m currently working on:** A full-stack web application that leverages machine learning.
+- 🔭 **I'm currently working on:** A full-stack web application that leverages machine learning.
-- 🤝 **I’m looking to collaborate on:** Open-source projects related to data tools or web development.
+- 🤝 **I'm looking to collaborate on:** Open-source projects related to data tools or web development.
 - 💬 **Ask me about:** Python, REST APIs, and getting started with data science.
 - ⚡ **Fun fact:** I believe the best solutions are found at the intersection of creativity and code.
 <br clear="right"/>

 <!-- Animated Separator Line -->